 Cooperating with the authorities is no guarantee of a lower fine.
 In a case reported in September 2020, the Panyu District MSB noted an agency’s proactive cooperation in rectifying its acceptance of instructions from trademark pirates, but nevertheless still fined the agency RMB60,000 (~US9,000) and the directly responsible person RMB20,000 (~US$3,000).

 Under the Standardization Regulations, fines up to RMB30,000 (~US$4,600) against trademark pirates are possible where the pirate has generated illegal profits.
 Absent such profits, the maximum is RMB10,000 (~US$1,500).
 In addition, trademark agencies that knew or should have known that a client is filing trademark applications in bad faith may be fined up to RMB100,000 (~US$15,000) and the relevant authorities can stop accepting applications filed via the agency.

-Under the Standardization Regulations, penalty data should be inserted to the PRC’s national enterprise credit information system.
+Under the Standardization Regulations, penalty data should be inserted into the PRC’s national enterprise credit information system.
 This can then lead to “social credit penalties”.
 (For an overview of China’s social credit penalty system as it relates to IP violators, see here.)